Our free membership, business.com+, takes the pain out of choosing new business services.

 3. Keep tattoos off the face, hand and neck.

-“As all tattooers know, a neck or hand tattoo is a big commitment and traditionally is reserved for those heavily covered and ready to confront society on a daily basis as a heavily tattooed person,” said tattoo artist Dan Bythewood.
+“As all tattooers know, a neck or hand tattoo is a big commitment and traditionally is reserved for those heavily covered and ready to confront society on a daily basis as a heavily tattooed person,” explained tattoo artist Dan Bythewood.

-Bythewood cautioned that certain tattoo locations must be thoroughly considered.
+Bythewood cautioned that certain tattoo locations should be thoroughly considered.
 “Although tattoos are more accepted now than ever, we are still judged daily for our appearance.
 A hand or neck tattoo may mean the difference between that next job or promotion, and also may spur daily judgmental looks and harassing comments from strangers, as many of my friends have experienced.”

 Bythewood explained tattoo artists’ reluctance to create face and neck art on someone who may not be ready for the repercussions.
 “It’s not a thing to be taken lightly, and I long ago drew an ethical line in the sand for myself as a professional tattooer to turn down ‘job stoppers’ on those who are not already committed to living as a heavily tattooed person.”